Skip to main content

 3. Tell me about the Mitzvah Project:

-Your mitzvah project is a key piece of becoming a bar/bat mitzvah, a son or daughter of the commandment.
+Your mitzvah project is a key piece of becoming a B’nai Mitzvah, a child of the commandment.
 This process prepares you to take your place in the adult Jewish community, and full participation in the Jewish community involves an increased focus on tikun olam, repairing the world.
 Please check out our Mitzvah Project page for more details on how best to think about and decide what you would like to focus on for your project.

 4. Please explain the various fees associated with becoming a bar/bat mitzvah at Temple Ahavat Shalom: